SquareGPS/navixy-api/docs/backend-api/resources/commons/report/report_tracker.md

 #### errors

-* 15 (Too many requests / rate limit exceeded) - the number of reports created by one user in parallel limited.
+* 15 - Too many requests / rate limit exceeded - the number of reports created by one user in parallel limited.
-* 211 (Requested time span is too big) - interval from `from` to `to` is bigger then max allowed time span (see response).
+* 211 - Requested time span is too big - interval from `from` to `to` is bigger then max allowed time span (see response).

 ```json
 {